 risks and limitations associated with cochlear implant surgery.

-Cost: Many insurance companies will cover or assist with the
+Cost: Many insurance companies will assist with the

-cost of a cochlear implant.
+cost of a cochlear implant and the needed appointments but out of pocket costs may be incurred.
 If you do not have insurance, or if your plan does not cover the procedure, it may be cost prohibitive.

 Background noise: Children will still need support hearing and communication in background noise.
 Assistive devices can help hearing in places with lots of background noise (classroom, car, zoo, etc)

 Maintenance: Cochlear implants require ongoing support and maintenance.
-This can include battery changes, wiring fixes or re-mapping of the device.
+This can include monitoring and replacing equipment, changing batteries daily, and following up with programming appointments.